jcheruvelil/MusicRecsAPI/APISpec.md

     - `album`   : The name of the album.
     - `artist`  : The name of the artist.

+### 4.2 Get Song Recommendations from User Ratings - `/recs/ratings/{user_id}` - (GET)
+Returns list of 10 similar songs that user may enjoy based on a user's rated songs.

+**Query Parameters**:

+- `user_id` : The ID of the user for which recommendations are to be fetched.

+**Response**:

+The API returns a JSON object with the following structure:

+- `recommendations`: An array of objects, each representing a track.
+Each track object has the following properties:
+    - `track_id` : The unique track_id of the track.
+    - `track`   : The name of the track.
+    - `album`   : The name of the album.
+    - `artist`  : The name of the artist.

+### 4.3 Get Song Recommendations from Playlist - `/recs/{playlist_id}` - (GET)
+Returns list of 10 similar songs that user may enjoy based on a user's playlist.

+**Query Parameters**:

+- `playlist_id` : The ID of the playlist for which recommendations are to be fetched.

+**Response**:

+The API returns a JSON object with the following structure:

+- `recommendations`: An array of objects, each representing a track.
+Each track object has the following properties:
+    - `track_id` : The unique track_id of the track.
+    - `track`   : The name of the track.
+    - `album`   : The name of the album.
+    - `artist`  : The name of the artist.

 ## 5. Ratings

 ### 5.1 Update Rating - `/rating/{user_id}/{track_id}` (POST)

+Set rating of a track (rating between 0 and 10)

 **Request**: